What We Learned From The Wink Hub

 Connected devices make the little things in our lives easier to bring great impact.
 However, in order to make this happen product designers often turn to interacting with a screen as a solution.
 This is not always the best solution.

 Turning on a light with a switch is much easier than pulling a device out of her pocket, unlocking the screen, pulling up the app, and tapping the screen.
 In this situation, the Wink Hub didn’t offer too much value to her for using their device.
 However, the Wink Hub does have a feature, which she missed out on, that could have changed that.

 Wink Hub’s Robot feature allows users to set a certain proximity or time to automatically activate different devices that are connected to the Wink Hub.
 Connected devices should minimize the steps the user takes to get something done, and Wink Hub’s Robot feature does exactly that.

 Overall, the participant found the technology fascinating but didn’t think she needed it in her life right now.
 She did love that it could connect a lot of devices together, but said the setup process and the other functions could be more clear.

 We understand that one week of living with a new type of connected product is not really enough to truly get a feel for how it fits into your life.
 We also know that this sample size of one participant is definitely not large enough to be valid as a serious piece of user research.
 That being said, there two key lessons we learned from the Wink Hub that can be applied to connected devices at large:

 Connected devices can be complex.
 That’s why working with specialists can make the difference between success and failure.
-If you’re interested in taking a deeper dive on this blog post or have any questions, shoot us a quick email here.
+If you’re interested in taking a deeper dive on this blog post or have any questions, reach out to us on Twitter.